cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Change the label to something more descriptive:

     ***Label:*** Enter Package Name

+    :warning: ***WARINING*** Do not change the field "Name" - it is the name of the variable used internally by CLoudForms and the Ansible Playbook. if you edit this field, the Playbook will not pickup the new variable and hence ignore the user input.

 1. Also let's give more information to the user by improving the "Help" text: